tuftsceeo/tufts-hub/README.md

   pub/sub channels.
 * `proxy` - a playful Pokémon card viewer that demonstrates API proxy functionality.
+* `server` - code demonstrating how to programmatically drive the Tufts Hub server.

 Please see the `README.md` file in the `/examples` directory for more information.

-To try these examples on your local machine, follow our developer setup instructions (see below) and then, in one of the examples directories, start serving the PyScript app like this:
+To try these examples on your local machine, follow our developer setup instructions (see below).
+To run the `channels` and `proxy` examples, start serving the PyScript app like this:

 ```bash